marcgg/marcgg.github.com/_posts/2014-05-05-quantified-self-iphone-app-track-mood-day.md

 ### Everything Doesn't Have To Be Social

 I was really surprised by the number of apps that have sharing built in.
 My take on these kind of apps is that they should be treated like the new iteration of diaries, just a bit more data oriented.
-You wouldn't go arround showing your diary arround, would you ?
+You wouldn't go show your diary around, would you ?

 I think this would lead to dishonest daily ratings just for sharing purposes.